tariktesfa/Offensive-Speech-Detection-using-Machine-Learning-Algorithms/README.md

 # Multilingual Offensive Speech Detection Using Machine Learning Algorithms

-This is a project done for the completion of the Foundations of Machine Learning course given by Dr. Denekew Jembere who currently work at Microsoft.
+This project was undertaken as part of the Foundations of Machine Learning course, instructed by Dr. Denekew Jembere, currently affiliated with Microsoft, to fulfill the course requirements.

 Additional description of the project and its features.